A brief introduction to Judaism and its profound historical and philosophical significance

 The Roman Republic annexes Judea, setting the stage for increased tensions and eventual revolts.

-The Roman Empire crushes the Jewish revolt and destroys the Second Temple, leading to the rise of Rabbinic Judaism.
+The Jewish revolt against Roman rule culminates in the destruction of the Second Temple (70 CE), leading to the rise of Rabbinic Judaism.

 • c.
 200 CE: Compilation of the Mishnah